courtneysims/Amazon_Vine_Analysis/README.md

 *  Distribution of reviews that are 5-star.

-    * Vine (paid member) reviews that were 5-stars: 48 reviews
+    * Vine (paid member) reviews that are 5-stars: 48 reviews

-    * Non-Vine  reviews that were 5-stars: 15,663 reviews
+    * Non-Vine  reviews that are 5-stars: 15,663 reviews

 * Percentage of 5-star reviews that are Vine (paid member): 51.06% reviews